 The Standards serve as the sufficient and necessary elements of any organization wishing to implement the Clubhouse approach to psychosocial rehabilitation.
 They define the characteristics of the model as it has evolved from the original Fountain House program in New York City.
-Today the Standards represent the best thinking and practices of members, staff and board members from hundreds of Clubhouses operating in more than thirty countries spread across six continents.
-The Standards and the Clubhouse model now describe an international model.
+Today the Standards represent the best thinking and effective practices of members, staff and board members of hundreds of Clubhouses operating in more than 30 countries on six continents.
+The Standards and the Clubhouse International model now describe a truly international approach.
 They are established, supported and amended through the consensual agreement of Clubhouses that are members of Clubhouse International.

 The Process in Summary

-- Any Clubhouse that is a member in good standing with Clubhouse International can make a proposal to amend the Standards at any time in writing to the Standards Review Committee.
+1. Any member Clubhouse in good standing can make a proposal to improve or add to the Standards at any time by writing to the Standards Review Committee.

-- All Clubhouses that are members in good standing with Clubhouse International are given the opportunity to review, consider and comment on all proposed changes.
+2. All Clubhouses that are members of Clubhouse International are given the opportunity several times to review and comment on all qualified proposed Standards changes.

-- In order to be included as a qualified proposal in the Clubhouse International Standards review process a proposal must meet basic criteria regarding general applicability, universality of concern, consistency with Clubhouse values and be in the approved proposal format.
+3. In order to be included as a qualified proposal in the Clubhouse International Standards review process a proposal must meet basic criteria regarding general applicability, universality of concern, consistency with Clubhouse values and be organized in the required proposal format.

-- The Standards Review Committee (SRC) conducts an ongoing open process where any Clubhouse in good membership standing with Clubhouse International is welcomed and encouraged to make a proposal to improve the International Standards for Clubhouse programs.
+4. The Standards Review Committee conducts an ongoing open process where any member Clubhouse is welcomed and encouraged to make a proposal to improve the International Standards for Clubhouse Programs.
 The Standards Review Committee has three specific responsibilities:

-- The proposal must be generally applicable to all Clubhouse International member Clubhouses.
+- The proposal must be generally applicable to all Clubhouse International model Clubhouses.

-- The proposal must be of universal concern to all Clubhouse International member Clubhouses.
+- The proposal must be regarding a topic that is of universal concern to all Clubhouse International model programs.

-- The proposal must be consistent with generally accepted values and principles of the Clubhouse model.
+- The proposal must be generally consistent with Clubhouse values and principles.

-- The proposal must be submitted in the format requested by the Standards Review Committee.
+- The proposal must be submitted in the format required by the Standards Review Committee.

-- After determining that a proposal meets the above criteria, the Standards Review Committee circulates the proposal to all Clubhouse International Clubhouses and seeks feedback in support or opposition to the proposal.
-This is accomplished through electronic communication, hard copy postal service, open hearings at the biennial Clubhouse International Seminar and detailed discussions at Faculty meetings.
-(Note: This process is typically completed by collecting and distributing multiple proposals for consideration in scheduled process over a two-year period of time.)
+b.
+After determining that a proposal meets the above criteria, the Standards Review Committee circulates the proposal throughout the Clubhouse International community and seeks feedback in support or in opposition to the proposal.
+This is accomplished through electronic communication, opens hearings at the biennial Clubhouse International World Seminar and detailed discussion at the annual meetings of the Faculty for Clubhouse Development, The Clubhouse Advisory Board and the Clubhouse International Training Base Group.
+(Note: This process is typically completed by collecting and distributing multiple proposals for consideration over a scheduled two-year period of time.

-- Make a determination about the level of support for each accepted proposal based on the feedback from the international Clubhouse community and recommend inclusion for only those proposed changes the received widespread support in the next published edition of the International Standards for Clubhouse Programs.
+c.
+To make a determination about the level of support for each qualified proposal based on the feedback from the Clubhouse International community and recommend inclusion for only those proposed changes that receive widespread support in the next published edition of the International Standards for Clubhouse Programs.